Take a tour of the 2018 Russia World Cup stadiums

 Eleven cities, 12 stadiums

-Luzhniki Stadium, Moscow – It was home to the 1980 Summer Olympics, 2008 Champions League final, 2013 athletics World Championships and no shortage of musical tours, from Michael Jackson to the Rolling Stones.
-Now the Luzhniki Stadium is being refurbished -- with the athletics track removed and two extra tiers added -- while preserving its historical façade.
+Luzhniki Stadium, Moscow – Now the Luzhniki Stadium has been refurbished -- with the athletics track removed and two extra tiers added -- while preserving its historical facade.

 Eleven cities, 12 stadiums

-World Cup: Group stages, last 16, semifinal, final
+Luzhniki Stadium World Cup schedule: Group stage, last 16, semifinal, final

 Legacy: The 81,006-seater will retain its status as the country's leading football stadium, hosting competitive international matches and friendlies.